clemense/yourdfpy/README.md

 Yet anOther URDF parser for Python.
 Yup, it's another one.
 Deal with it.

+Yourdfpy is a simpler and easier-to-use library for loading, manipulating, validating, saving, and visualizing URDF files.

 ## Installation

 You can install yourdfpy directly from pip: